Makar Sankranti 2023: Date, Puja Time, History, Significance, Celebrations and More

 Why is Makar Sankranti celebrated?

-It is dedicated to Lord Sun.
+Sankranti day is dedicated to Lord Sun.
 It also refers to a specific solar day in the Hindu calendar.
 On this auspicious day, the sun enters the zodiac sign of Capricorn or Makar which marks the end of winter months and the beginning of longer days.
 This is the beginning of the month of Magh.
 To recompense for the distinction that happens due to the revolution around the sun, every 80 years the day of Sankranti is deferred by one day.
 From the day of Makar Sankranti, the sun begins its northward journey or Uttarayan journey.
 Therefore, this festival is also known as Uttarayan.
+On this day, farmers across the country wish for a good harvest.

 Sankranti is deemed a Deity.
 As per the legend, Sankranti killed a devil named Sankarasur.
 The day next to Makar Sankrant is called Karidin or Kinkrant.
 On this day, Devi slew the devil Kinkarasur.
 The information of Makar Sankranti is available in Panchang.
 The Panchang is the Hindu Almanac that provides information on the age, form, clothing, direction, and movement of Sankranti.